typicode/jsonplaceholder/README.md

 JSONPlaceholder
 ===============

-JSONPlaceholder is simple fake online REST API for testing and prototyping.
+JSONPlaceholder is a simple fake online REST API for testing and prototyping.

 It's like [image placeholders](http://placehold.it/) but for web developers.